 In order for me to engage in these interesting conversations, I really had to go back to my own inner curiosity.
 I had to have confidence, like a child, to ask questions, without worrying that the question may be silly.
 Of course, always being mindful of privacy, but ultimately, I just had to ask!

-My favourite quote from Oprah is this:
+My favorite quote from Oprah is this:

-With that being said, stay curious, be courageous and most importantly, ask questions.
+That being said, stay curious, be courageous and most importantly, ask questions.

 End of conversation ❤